szczyglis-dev/py-gpt/docs/source/plugins.rst

 System (OS)
 -----------

 The plugin provides operating-system command execution through a selectable execution backend.
-The ``Sandbox`` option is the single execution-mode selector: ``Disabled`` runs ``sys_exec`` directly on the host, while ``Docker`` runs it in the Docker sandbox.
+The ``Sandbox`` option is the single execution-mode selector: ``Disabled`` runs ``sys_exec`` directly on the host and is unsafe for untrusted commands; ``Built-in sandbox`` runs commands in a separate uv-managed CPython environment with OS-level isolation where available; ``Docker`` runs them in the Docker sandbox and provides the strongest isolation.
 The backend layer is separate from the tool itself, so additional sandbox implementations can be added without changing the ``sys_exec`` contract.

 When ``Sandbox = Docker``, the active conversation's runtime ``data`` directory is mounted at ``/mnt/data`` and used as the command working directory.
 Project-specific data workdirs are mapped automatically.
 Host-side security checks apply to non-sandbox execution; sandbox execution uses the selected sandbox backend's isolation.